jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 app --> Configuration --> WhatsApp Business Accounts`.
 From there, select the account and scroll down to the :menuselection:`Control` section where notifications are handled.
-Under the :guilabel:`Notify users` heading, type in the field which user(s) should be notified for this particular WhatsApp channel.
+Under the :guilabel:`Notify users` heading, type in the field which users should be notified for this particular WhatsApp channel.

 .. note::
    Once a conversation is initiated between a user and a customer, notifications to all the users specified in the WhatsApp business account configuration won't occur.
-Only notifications to the user(s) in the conversation occur.
+Only notifications to the users in the conversation occur.
 Should the user not respond within 15 days, the customer's reply after the 15 days populates once again to all the users specified in the WhatsApp configuration.

-Adding users to chat
+Adding users to a chat
 ====================

 Users can be added to a WhatsApp chat by expanding the WhatsApp pop-up window.
-WhatsApp conversations are located in the *Discuss* app.
+WhatsApp conversations are located in the **Discuss** app.
 Click on the :guilabel:`👤+ (add user)` icon next to it, and a window appears to invite users to the conversation.

 .. image:: whatsapp/add-users.png
-   :align: center
    :alt: Adding users to a WhatsApp conversation, with the add user icon highlighted.

 WhatsApp API FAQ